teckcamp/teckcamp.github.io/privacy.md

 **Data requests**

 If you’d like, you can always ask us to provide details of the personal information we hold about you, under the 2018 EU General Data Protection Regulation (GDPR).
-To request this information, please email us at [meetupmatesldn@gmail.com](mailto:meetupmatesldn@gmail.com?Subject= Meetup Mates Privacy Policy).
+To request this information, please email us at <a href="mailto:meetupmatesldn@gmail.com?Subject=Meetup_Mates_Privacy_Policy">meetupmatesldn@gmail.com</a>.

 **<a id="Change of purpose"></a>6.
 Change of purpose**